Trace

 Alan Radi

+Dashboards are meant to build confidence.
+Instead, most quietly destroy it.
 They light up meeting rooms, dominate presentations, and promise clarity.
 Yet when something goes wrong—when a number looks off, or an auditor asks who approved this?—the system freezes.

 The truth hides in inboxes, version histories, and meetings long forgotten.

-It isn’t a software bug; it’s a structural flaw: decisions and evidence are disconnected.
+That moment exposes what we call 'the Missing Token of Trust'.
+It isn’t a software bug, it’s a structural flaw: decisions and evidence are disconnected.

-1 · The Fragility Behind the Gloss
+1 · The fragility

 Dashboards collapse for three predictable reasons: